mals1230/mallory-sheehan-portfolio/README.md

 I had some challenges with this assignment - mainly with flex box and making sure that the page will be responsive to all screens.

 But I also overcame a few challenges, for example, I figured out how to link and image to redirect you to a site.
-In this came, I linked the screenshot of the horiseon-refactor project to my live site!
+In this case, I linked the screenshot of the horiseon-refactor project to my live site!

 Screenshot of deployed site:
 <img src="./assets/MallorySheehanPortfolio.png">

-URL of deploted site:
+URL of deployed site:
 https://mals1230.github.io/mallory-sheehan-portfolio/

 GitHub repo: